 Use an empty milk jug to make a Star Wars Storm Trooper Mask – If you’re looking for a really cool way for your kids to dress up as a storm trooper, you can use an empty milk jug to make a homemade storm trooper mask!
 These are really cool and I totally may make one for myself…just to have…because they’re cool and I’m gonna go now before you see how lame I really can be.

 Use an empty milk jug to make homemade gift baskets – If you’re needing a cute gift basket or Easter basket, you can use a milk jug to make one!
 Cut off the top with the pour spout.
-Then cut it off again around the edge leaving your jug only deep enough to hold the gift or gifts you’re adding.
+Then cut it off again around the edge leaving your jug only deep enough to hold the gift or gifts (Six Dollar Family) you’re adding.
 Cut a strip of plastic from the pieces you cut off earlier and use either craft glue or staples to attach as a handle.
 Decorate in any way that you want and you’re done!